Crawlability refers to the ability of a search engine crawler, such as Googlebot, to access and navigate a website’s pages and resources.

 Site Structure

 A website’s site structure plays a crucial role in its crawlability.
 An organized hierarchy with clear navigation and categorization ensures that crawlers can easily access and index all content on a website.
-A poorly structured site can make it difficult for crawlers to find and access all pages, thereby negatively impacting its visibility in search results.
+Make sure that all your pages can be reached by clicking on the links of your website.
+Avoid “orphan pages” (pages without any links from other pages on your website).

 Internal Link Structure